-Your phone has a security setting (Google Play Protect) that checks for potentially harmful apps, warns you, and removes apps if necessary.
+Your Android device has a security setting (Google Play Protect) that checks for potentially harmful apps, warns you, and removes apps if necessary.
 Learn how to help protect against harmful apps.

 - Open Google Play.

-- On your phone, use the Play Store app .
+- On your device, use the Play Store app .